Client-Aided Secure Two-Party Computation of Dynamic Controllers: Two-Party Computation of Dynamic Controllers

 \begin{corollary} Suppose $D = \bfzero_{m \times p}$.
 If

 the condition \eqref{eq:fractional_condition} is satisfied. \end{corollary}

 \begin{proof} See \appref{app:proof_fractional_condition}. \end{proof}

 Here, $k - \ell$ in \eqref{eq:fractional_condition_2} represents the bit length of the integer part of the controller parameters and initial state.
 This result suggests the following procedure for selecting the parameters used in the proposed controller computation protocol: 1) Given the design parameter $\epsilon > 0$ and the security parameter $\lambda \in \N$.
 2) Fix $k - \ell \in \N$ to be sufficiently large.
 3) Choose the bit length $\ell \in \N$.
 4) Design the controller \eqref{eq:controller} to satisfy \asmref{asm:fixed-point} and \asmref{asm:stability}.
-5) When $D \ne \bfzero_{m \times p}$, check the condition \eqref{eq:fractional_condition}.
-Otherwise, check the condition \eqref{eq:fractional_condition_2}.
-If $\ell$ does not satisfy the condition, increase $\ell$ and return to step 4).
+5) Check the condition \eqref{eq:fractional_condition} (or \eqref{eq:fractional_condition_2} when $D = \bfzero_{m \times p}$).
+If $\ell$ does not satisfy the condition, increase $\ell$ and return to 4).
 6) Choose the modulus $q$ to satisfy \eqref{eq:modulus_condition}.

-\begin{remark} \proref{pro:controller} sequentially invokes the $\Mult$ and $\Trunc$ protocols as subprotocols in the online phase.
+Note that the term $k + \lambda + 2$ in \eqref{eq:modulus_condition} is essential to guarantee the correctness and security of the $\Trunc$ protocol.
+The last term of \eqref{eq:modulus_condition} is induced by encoding and mainly depends on $2^\ell$ in $\beta$.
+This implies a trade-off between communication costs and precision.
+This trade-off can be improved by optimizing the lower bound of $\ell$ in \eqref{eq:fractional_condition}.

+\begin{remark} During the execution of \proref{pro:controller}, each party $P_i$ receives the $i$th shares in \eqref{eq:parameter_share}, \eqref{eq:output_share}, and \eqref{eq:auxiliary_inputs} from the client and can access public parameters $k$, $\ell$, $q$, and $\lambda$.
+It also obtains the masked messages $(d, e)$ and $m_r$ (if $i = 1$) for each invocation of $\Mult$ and $\Trunc$, respectively.
+Here, the subprotocols are sequentially invoked in the online phase.
 In this case, the modular composition theorem in~\cite{Canetti2000-cl} guarantees that the security of the entire protocol is equivalent to the weakest security of the subprotocols.
 Therefore, the proposed protocol achieves statistical security with respect to $\lambda$. \end{remark}